enioka-Haute-Couture/jqm/jqm-all/jqm-doc/src/site/sphinx/admin/install.rst

     GRANT CONNECT, RESOURCE TO JQM;
     exit;

-On 12c the user cannot be named JQM (must be prefixed with C##, unless `alter session set "_ORACLE_SCRIPT"=true;` is run).
+On 12c and later the user cannot be named JQM (must be prefixed with C##, unless `alter session set "_ORACLE_SCRIPT"=true;` is run).

 PostgreSQL
 ------------------

-PostgreSQL 9 & 10 are supported (tested with PostgreSQL 9.3).
 It is the recommended open source database to work with JQM.
 No specific configuration is required in JQM: no options inside jqm.properties (or absent file).
 No specific database configuration is required.

 Here's a quickstart to setup a test database.
 As postgres user::